 Opportunities for Collaboration

 Upon or nearing completion of a guideline, participating organizations may request an advance copy to consider for endorsement.
-Anyone reviewing ASCO guideline manuscripts are asked to sign a Non-Disclosure Agreement (NDA).
+Anyone reviewing ASCO guideline manuscripts is asked to sign a Non-Disclosure Agreement (NDA).
 A list of guidelines in development can be found on the Guidelines in Development page.
-ASCO considers endorsement of high quality guidelines from other organizations.
+ASCO considers endorsement of high-quality guidelines from other organizations.
 If you have an Endorsement Request, please complete the ASCO Guideline Endorsement Request Form.

 Official Representative Requests

-Organizations may also be asked to nominate representatives to serve on an ASCO guideline expert panel on behalf of their organization.
-Organizations should strive to follow standards for guideline development that have been established by the Counsel of Medical Specialty Societies (CMSS) and the Institute of Medicine (IOM).
-To request Official ASCO Representatives, please complete the ASCO Representative Form and submit it to email@example.com.
+Organizations may request official ASCO representatives to serve on an expert panel for a guideline to be developed by their organization.
+Organizations should strive to follow standards for guideline development that have been established by the Council of Medical Specialty Societies (CMSS) and the Institute of Medicine (IOM).
+To request Official ASCO Representatives, please complete the ASCO Representative Form and submit it to firstname.lastname@example.org.